RamsesGB/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `Relational Databases` and `SQL`.

+  - a Relational Database is a db structured to recognize relations among stored information and SQL is the Search Query Language utilized to manipulate and create structures within said DB

 1. Why do tables need a `primary key`?

+  - Primary keys provide quick accesibility to specific information within the DB and provide a way to be certain you are retriving the correct information in the case that your DB includes two entries with very similar information that might get mixed up otherwise.

 1. What is the name given to a table column that references the primary key on another table.

+  - A foreign key

 1. What do we need in order to have a _many to many_ relationship between two tables.

+  -  To model this relationship we need to introduce an intermediary table which would include foreign keys from the tables that are being connected.

 ## Project Set Up